-Mark Hazelton has worked for the fire service for more than 20 years in various roles, including Station Officer and Community Safety Development Manager for London Fire Brigade.
+Mark Hazelton has worked for the fire service for more than 29 years in various roles, including Group Manager and Community Safety Development Manager for London Fire Brigade.
 Previously, Mark was a firefighter for 11 years at several stations in Kent.
-He is the National Fire Chiefs Council’s ( NFCC’s) Lead for Smoke and Carbon Monoxide Detection.
+He is the National Fire Chiefs Council’s (NFCC’s) Lead for Carbon Monoxide Safety.

 London Fire Brigade do over 80,000 home fire safety visits every year.
-During these we give all sorts of advice, but we also fit smoke detection where needed.
+During these we give all sorts of safety advice, but we also fit smoke alarms where needed.

-We recommend fitting multi-sensor detectors in the home.
-We’ve moved away from ionisation detectors (normally the cheapest detectors sold) as these will work to detect fires, but can be over-sensitive.
+We recommend fitting multi-sensor alarms in the home.
+We’ve moved away from ionisation alarms (normally the cheapest alarms sold) as these will work to detect fires, but can be over-sensitive.
 Hence they will often cause spurious (false) alarms if toast is burnt, for example.
-In fact, cheap ionisation alarms are largely responsible for the public believing fire detectors are “annoying” devices rather than an essential piece of protective technology.
+In fact, cheap ionisation alarms are largely responsible for the public believing fire alarms are “annoying” devices rather than an essential piece of protective technology.

 What are the benefits of multi-sensor technology?

-Multi-sensor detectors are also beneficial as they cater for all types of fire - they work to detect different elements of fire in a combined alarm.
-They also avoid the false alarms you can get in single detector types.
+Multi-sensor alarms are also beneficial as they cater for all types of fire - they work to detect different elements of fire in a combined alarm.
+They also avoid the false alarms you can get in single detector element alarms.

 What are the issues with ionisation alarms?